dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

         public DateTime RecordCreatedDateTime { get; set; }
     }

 We will use a DTO as this is likely to be the same object which transports our returned data up through the layers to the client, domain or business logic layer.
-In our example the DTO is be defined in the Example project which is akin to a DataAccess layer, however in a real world scenario the DTO may be defined in your services layer.
+In our example the DTO is be defined in the Example project which is akin to a DataAccess layer, however in a real world scenario the DTO may be defined in your services layer or elsewhere.
 Now we have a class which represents our return type we can build a class to represent our stored procedure.

     [Schema("app")]
     internal class TenantGetAll